r0s3mbr1ck/Marano_Secure_Access_MSA/README.md

 - Certificate Authority (PKI)
 - Networking (TUN, NAT, routing)

-👉 See full setup guide:
+👉 See setup guide for this:

 📄 [`docs/pki_and_openvpn_setup.md`](docs/pki_and_openvpn_setup.md)